Women and Men: Editions

 the first trade edition was published by Knopf.
 Ultramarine Press published a limited, numbered, signed edition, consisting of the Knopf edition (including its copyright and title page) rebound in leather.
 One month later, Knopf issued a second printing, with an expanded copyright/acknowledgements page.

 In 1993, a paperback edition was published by Dalkey Archive Press.
 Contrary to their usual policy, they let this edition go out of print.

 Dzanc Books published a third edition in 2018 in both paperback and ebook.
-Dzanc is also preparing a fourth limited special printing as a two-volume clothbound hardcover slated for release Spring 2021.
+Dzanc also prepared a fourth limited special printing as a two-volume clothbound hardcover, released in 2021.

-As of February 2023, the only existing translation of the novel is an Italian version by Andrew Tanzi, published by Il Saggiatore in 2021.
+As of April 2025, the only existing translation of the novel is an Italian version by Andrew Tanzi, published by Il Saggiatore in 2021.